 Establish mechanisms for ongoing optimization:

-- Method Adaptation: Update approaches based on new techniques and changing needs
+Update approaches based on new techniques and changing needs:

-- Feedback Integration: Incorporate learnings from model performance back into labeling process
+Incorporate learnings from model performance back into the labeling process:

 Measuring Success